 GREK 101, 102: ELEMENTARY ANCIENT GREEK (4, 4)

+Salowey

 This year-long course introduces the elements of classical Attic Greek to attain a knowledge of Greek grammar and vocabulary to enhance reading ability.
 The readings of simple prose and poetry will introduce the cultures of Archaic, Classical, and Hellenistic Greece.
 Fulfills the language requirement for those students who have not previously studied Greek.
 Open to first-year students.
-Not offered in 2018-19.
+101 offered Term 1; 102 offered Term 2.
 (LAN)

-GREK 210: PLATO (4)
+GREK 210: PLATO (4) Franko

 In this second-year Greek course, we will translate one or more of the dialogues of Plato.
 The class will complete a thorough review of Greek grammar and syntax, expand into more advanced structures of the language, and increase vocabulary.
 We will also discuss Plato's philosophy and philosophical language, the problems of translation, and the intellectual atmosphere of the fifth century BCE.
 Prerequisite: GREK 102 or equivalent.
-Offered Term 2.
+Not offered in 2019-20.
 (LAN: if taken with second 200-level GREK course; PRE)

-GREK 220: HOMER (4)
+GREK 220: HOMER (4) Salowey

 This second-year Greek course will translate selections from the Iliad and/or Odyssey.
 The class will learn the dialect, rhetorical devices, and meter of Homer's epic poems.
 Additional readings of Homer's epics in English translation will provide fodder for discussions on epic form and style, heroic values, religion and divinity in the Homeric world, and Greek mythology.
 Prerequisite: GREK 102 or equivalent.
-Not offered in 2018-19.
+Offered Term 1.
 (LAN: if taken with second 200-level GREK course; PRE)

 GREK 230: NEW TESTAMENT (4)

+Salowey

 This second-year Greek course will translate selections from the New Testament.
 The class will review Greek grammar and syntax and increase the fluency with which the student reads Greek prose.
 Additional readings of the New Testament in English will focus on historical problems of the text and difficulties in translation.
 Prerequisite: GREK 102 or equivalent.
-Offered term 1.
+Not offered in 2019-20.
 (LAN: if taken with second 200-level GREK course; PRE)

 GREK 290: INDEPENDENT STUDY (2 or 4)

+Department

 Independent study conducted below the advanced level.
 Application must be made with faculty prior to registration.
 Offered any term.

-GREK 310: PLATO (4)
+GREK 310: PLATO (4) Franko

 In this third-year Greek course, we'll translate one or more of the dialogues of Plato.
 The course meets in conjunction with GREK 210.
 Prerequisite: GREK 210, GREK 220, GREK 230, or GREK 250.
-Offered Term 2.
+Not offered in 2019-20.
 (PRE)

-GREK 320: HOMER (4)
+GREK 320: HOMER (4) Salowey

 In this third-year Greek course, we'll translate selections from the Iliad and/or Odyssey.
 The course meets in conjunction with GREK 220.
 Prerequisite: GREK 210, GREK 220, GREK 230, or GREK 250.
-Not offered in 2018-19.
+Offered Term 1.
 (PRE)

 GREK 330: NEW TESTAMENT (4)

+Salowey

 In this third-year Greek course, we'll translate selections from the New Testament.
 The course meets in conjunction with GREK 230.
 Prerequisite: GREK 210, GREK 220, GREK 230, or GREK 250.
-Offered Term 1.
+Not offered in 2019-20.
 (PRE)

 GREK 390: INDEPENDENT STUDY (2 or 4)

+Department

 Independent study at the advanced level.
 Application must be made with faculty prior to registration.
 Offered any term.

+GREK 399: INTERNSHIP (4)

 Department

-Department

-Franko

-Franko

-Salowey

-Salowey

-Franko

-Department

-Salowey

-Salowey

-Department

-Department

-GREK 399: INTERNSHIP (4)

 Application must be made with faculty prior to registration.
 May be proposed any term.

 COURSES IN LATIN: